Business Resources By Topic

 - Legacy Business Program (City Resource)

 The Legacy Business Program, created by the Los Angeles City Council, Mayor Karen Bass, and the EWDD, is an initiative to support the visibility and sustainability of long-standing Legacy Businesses with benefits such as technical assistance, promotional support, and access to grants and loans.
 A “Legacy Business” is defined as a business open to the public that has been in operation in the same community for 20 or more years.
-To register as a City of LA Legacy Business and get notified of new opportunities, visit the LA Legacy Business Program website.
-To find more information, including eligibility criteria and informational webinars, visit the Economic and Workforce Development Department (EWDD) website.
+To find more information and to register as a City of LA Legacy Business and get notified of new opportunities, visit the LA Legacy Business Program website.

 - WorkSource Centers (City Resource)